Aliases for CEP43 Gene

 CEP43 (Centrosomal Protein 43) is a Protein Coding gene.
 Diseases associated with CEP43 include Graves' Disease and Crohn's Disease.
-Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Among its related pathways are Cell Cycle, Mitotic and Regulation of PLK1 Activity at G2/M Transition.

 UniProtKB/Swiss-Prot Summary for CEP43 Gene